Food & Fuel Rewards

-A high-end convenience store chain was looking to launch a new loyalty program to increase repeat business across its 500+ stores.
-The client came to our team looking for a suite of apps that would reward frequent customers for visiting stores and help boost in-store sales by displaying coupons, promotions, and more.
+A premium convenience store/gas station chain was looking to launch a new loyalty program to increase repeat business across its 500+ stores.
+The brand came to our team unsure of what product would best suit their needs.

 In order to better understand client expectations of the final product, I facilitated a strategic design workshop with the client's main stakeholders.
 Through various interactive exercises, our team worked with the client to discover essential pieces of information that would in the end help us deliver a best-in-class product.
 By asking the client to think of their brand in abstract ways, such as comparing their brand to a vacation spot or an animal, we were able to get a more raw understanding of visual style, brand essence, key personas, the customer journey, and client KPIs.